ESA Encourages Homeowners to Prepare for Emergencies

 emergency preparedness plans

 The best places in your home to take cover during a tornado are in a basement, storm cellar, or a room on the lowest floor without windows, such as a center hallway, bathroom or closet.
-For additional protection, get under a heavy table or bench and cover your body with a blanket, sleeping bag or mattress while protecting your head.
+For additional protection, get under a heavy table or bench and cover your body and head with a blanket, sleeping bag or mattress.

 The American Red Cross offers additional tips for preparing and how to respond during tornadoes here.

 Living without power for a few hours is inconvenient, yet manageable.
-However, when electricity at your home is off for a few days or weeks, having an emergency kit is essential.
-Here are a few items that will keep your family safe and comfortable while roughing it in the dark:
+But, when electricity at your home is off for several days or weeks, having an emergency kit is essential.
+Here are some items that will keep your family safe and comfortable while roughing it in the dark:

 You can protect your family by developing a flood safety plan and practicing it often.
 Your plan should include:

-- Emergency kits equipped with food, water, personal hygiene, clothing, first aid, etc.
+Emergency kits equipped with food, water, personal hygiene items, clothing and first aid.

 Click here for more information from the Centers for Disease Control and Prevention (CDC) on staying safe before, during and after a flood.

-- Be fire-smart at home by regularly cleaning your roof and gutters; inspecting your chimneys twice a year; installing smoke alarms throughout your home; teaching family members how to operate a fire extinguisher; and having regular fire drills with your family to teach them how to escape in the event of a fire.
+Be fire-smart at home by regularly cleaning your roof and gutters; inspecting your chimneys twice a year; installing smoke alarms throughout your home; and teaching family members how to operate a fire extinguisher.

 Established in 1948, the Electronic Security Association (ESA) is the largest trade association representing the electronic life safety and security industry.
 Member companies install, integrate and monitor intrusion and fire detection, video surveillance and electronic access control systems for commercial, residential, industrial and governmental clients.
 In cooperation with an alliance of chapter associations, ESA provides technical and management training, government advocacy and delivers information, advice, tools, and services that members use to grow their businesses and prosper.
 ESA may be reached at (888) 447-1689 or on the Web at www.ESAweb.org.